ja-he/dayplan/README.md

 ### Manually

 All that's really needed is a `go install github.com/ja-he/dayplan@latest`.
-_However_ there is a small build script `build.sh` available that takes care of inserting version and commit information.
+_However_ there is a small build script `.scripts/build.sh` available that takes care of inserting version and commit information.
 Therefore the recommended steps are:

     git clone https://github.com/ja-he/dayplan
     cd dayplan
-    ./build.sh install
+    ./.scripts/build.sh install

 As it still uses `go install` under the hood, the binary should be in your `$GOPATH` (or if empty in `$HOME/go/bin`).